 Recent advances in IOL technology give cataract patients the option of choosing a lifestyle lens implant that provides a fuller range of vision, and a portion of the surgery itself can now be performed using a femtosecond laser to add additional precision and safety to your experience.

-Multifocal lens implants, such as PanOptix® or ReSTOR® are designed to provide a fuller range of vision, without glasses.
+Trifocal lens implants, such as PanOptix®, and extended depth of focus implants, such as IQ Vivity™, are designed to provide a fuller range of vision, without glasses.
 FDA clinical data shows that if you select these lenses, you may be free of your glasses for the majority of your day-to-day activities.
 The goal of this lens is to enable you to read up close (e.g., newspaper, prescription bottles, mail, etc.) and to also see crisply at distance without glasses, therefore reducing your dependency on glasses.

 Laser-assisted cataract surgery can create incisions more precisely and soften the cataract lens decreasing postoperative healing time and increasing safety.

 Our advanced LENSTAR LS 900 is the first optical biometer on the market and provides pristine, accurate measurements of every structure in the entire eye – from cornea to retina.
 The LENSTAR LS 900 is key to achieving optimal IOL prediction accuracy in surgery.
-By utilizing this state of the art equipment, we achieve highly accurate refractive outcomes for all cataract patients including monofocal and multifocal IOL’s as well as previous laser vision correction patients.
+By utilizing this state-of-the-art equipment, we achieve highly accurate refractive outcomes for all cataract patients including monofocal, extended depth of focus and trifocal IOL’s as well as previous laser vision correction patients.